wbphelps/Xronos_Clock/README.md

 # Xronos_Clock
 Custom firmware for the Xronos Clock from LensDigital

-Latest update March 13, 2015 - William Phelps - wm (at) usa.net
+Latest update August 28, 2015 - William Phelps - wm (at) usa.net
-* Ver 2.39
+* Ver 2.42

 ## **Includes the following modifications:** ##